getodk/docs/docs/central-api-project-management.rst

 **GET /v1/projects/{id}**

+.. raw:: html
-To get just the details of a single Project, ``GET``\  its single resource route by its numeric ID.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to additionally retrieve the ``appUsers``\  count of App Users and ``forms``\  count of forms within the Project, as well as the ``lastSubmission``\  timestamp of the latest submission to any for in the project, if any.

-In addition, the extended metadata version of this endpoint (but not the overall Project listing) returns an array of the ``verbs``\  the authenticated Actor is able to perform on/within the Project.
+  <p>To get just the details of a single Project, <code>GET</code> its single resource route by its numeric ID.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to additionally retrieve the <code>appUsers</code> count of App Users and <code>forms</code> count of forms within the Project, as well as the <code>lastSubmission</code> timestamp of the latest submission to any for in the project, if any.</p><p>In addition, the extended metadata version of this endpoint (but not the overall Project listing) returns an array of the <code>verbs</code> the authenticated Actor is able to perform on/within the Project.</p>

 .. dropdown:: Request